sarahlotspeich/logreg2ph/README.md

 # TwoPhase_LogReg
-R implementation for Semiparametric maximum likelihood for logistic regression with differentially misclassified response and correlated covariate measurement error.
+R implementation for semiparametric maximum likelihood for logistic regression with differentially misclassified response and correlated covariate measurement error.